LeoCode456/AppointmentReservationService/README.md

 Developer Notes:
-The API service was developed to provide an implementation for a appointment/ reservation system.
+The API service was developed to provide end points for appointments and reservations.

 Improvements prior to production push: